 Accreditation Overview for EE-12 Schools

-The Association of Christian Schools International (ACSI) promotes the value and worthiness of accreditation and encourages each school and early education program to continuously pursue excellence.
+The Association of Christian Schools International (ACSI) promotes the value and worthiness of accreditation and encourages each school and early education program to continuously pursue excellence to truly flourish.
 This pursuit matches the biblical directive of approving “things that are excellent” (Philippians 1:10, KJV).
-The “accredited” seal denotes a school that has met institutional standards of quality, and verifies a commitment to strategic improvement and on-going accountability.
+The “accredited” seal denotes a school that has met institutional standards of quality and verifies a commitment to strategic improvement and ongoing accountability.
 The process of accreditation involves three significant elements:

 - Ongoing accountability for improvement through annual reporting and renewal.